-Purple corn, which has been cultivated in South America for thousands of years, contains higher amounts of phenolic and anthocyanin than blueberries, giving it excellent antioxidant, anti-inflammatory, and anticarcinogenic properties.
+Purple corn, which has been cultivated in South America for thousands of years, contains higher amounts of phenolic and anthocyanin than blueberries.

 Jam packed full of anthocyanins and other phytonutrients, our purple corn powder is perfect for tortilla flour or purple corn bread.
 It also makes a great addition to smoothies or other dishes that need an extra antioxidant kick.
 Our purple corn is grown without the use of chemicals, herbicides or pesticides.

-Some possible benefits of our raw Organic Purple Corn powder may include:
+Some possible traditional uses of Raw Organic Purple Corn Powder may include:

 ● Promoting collagen formation